Internet Banking agreement

 (i) this agreement ends.

-7.4 We may prevent access to Internet Banking if you’re using an outdated browser or are using a version of an app we no longer support.
-Internet Banking functionality may also be affected by your browser settings.
+8.4 We may prevent access to Internet Banking if you’re using an outdated browser or are using a version of our app we no longer support.
+How well Internet Banking works may also be affected by your browser settings.
 You can restore your access by updating to the latest version of the browser or app, or by reinstating settings that have been disabled.

-9.1 We’ll usually notify you of changes using your Internet Banking secure inbox, but we may also use email, SMS, post, online notifications or any other appropriate messaging service.
-Provided we give you at least 30 days’ notice in advance, we can:
+10.1 We’ll usually notify you of changes using your Internet Banking secure inbox, but we may also use email, SMS, post, online notifications or any other appropriate messaging service.
+Provided we give you at least two months’ notice in advance, we can:

 We can also make a change that is to your advantage without telling you in advance.

 10.2 The notice period will start from the date we tell you we have delivered the notice to your Internet Banking secure inbox or have sent it by one of the other means.

 10.3 We can make a change for a reason set out below.
 If we do, the change we make will be a reasonable and proportionate response to a change that is affecting us or that we reasonably think will affect us.

 - A change in regulatory requirements – for example, if the law changes or our regulator changes its rules or guidance.

 - To reflect changes in Internet Banking or the Additional Services available to you.

 - To do something that is to your advantage.